kamranahmedse/developer-roadmap/src/data/roadmaps/frontend/content/npm@ib_FHinhrw8VuSet-xMF7.md

 # npm

-npm (Node Package Manager) is the default package manager for Node.js, providing a vast ecosystem of reusable JavaScript code.
-It allows developers to easily share, discover, and install packages (libraries and tools) for their projects. npm consists of a command-line interface for package installation and management, and an online repository of open-source packages.
-It handles dependency management, version control, and script running for Node.js projects.
-The npm registry is the largest software registry in the world, containing over a million packages. npm's package.json file defines project metadata and dependencies, enabling reproducible builds across different environments.
-Despite competition from alternatives like Yarn, npm remains the most widely used package manager in the JavaScript ecosystem.
+npm (Node Package Manager) is the main tool for managing code packages in Node.js.
+It helps developers find, share, and use JavaScript code easily.
+Think of it as a big library where you can get tools and code bits for your projects. npm uses a file called `package.json` to keep track of what your project needs, making it easy to build your project anywhere.
+Even with other tools like Yarn, npm is still the most popular choice for JavaScript developers.

 Visit the following resources to learn more: